openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 If the resolver sees a PipelineRun referencing a remote task or a Pipeline in a PipelineRun or a PipelineSpec it will automatically inlines them.

+If multiple annotations reference the same task name the resolver will pick the first one fetched from the annotations.

 An annotation to a remote task looks like this :

 ```yaml